 Many State Highway Departments have programs to plant strips of wildflowers that add food, shelter and beauty to the landscape.

 Do all blooming plants feed honey bees?
 No, they do not.
 Not every blossom feeds bees, it may not provide nectar or pollen.
 Be sure to read the label and do your research before shopping.

-Today, new plant varieties are developed for a showy display.
+Today, many new plant varieties are developed for a showy display.
 These hybridized plants have double flowers with massive blooms and many petals.
 This is the type of flower that impresses most gardeners.

 But fancy blooms are not the best plants for bees, butterflies etc. Take the time to walk past the new hybrids and look at some of the older more simple flowers.

 Some of the best flowers for bees have single flowers.
 They provide nectar and pollen that is easily accessible to pollinators.
 And, single flowered plants usually produce more nectar as well.

 There are so many creative ways to provide flowers for pollinators.